 Pentecostal and Charismatic Church Services Imitate Ancient Baal Worship - It's Spiritualism! - Posted: April 24, 2016

 The religion of Ancient Baal worship was nature worship.
 Baal was the fertility god of nature.
 It emphasized creation not the Creator.
 It was spiritualism through nature veneration.
-Spiritualism in its broadest sense is any form of worship that is unbiblical and that knowingly or unknowingly invites the power and presence of devils.
-Nature focus diverts the mind from Christ.
-Like Baal worship, Pentecostal and Charismatic church services invoke evil spirits not the Spirit of God.
+Spiritualism in its broadest sense is any form of worship that is unbiblical.
+Spiritualism directs the mind away from God and knowingly or unknowingly invites the power and presence of devils.
+Nature focus diverts the mind from Christ through sensualism.
+Pentecostal and Charismatic church services divert the mind from Christ through emotionalism.
+Minds are diverted away from God and the dignity of His character.
 During these intensely emotional church services, people unconsciously interact and communicate with demons.
 The discriminating power of the intellect is silent.
 Emotion rules.
 The law of God is not elevated.
 Conviction of sin becomes intense feeling.
 Practical godliness based on the Word of God is not advanced.
 Instruction from the Bible to live a changed life of holiness is not emphasized.
 The sublime dignified presence of God is not experienced.
 But instead there is the physical manifestations of crying aloud, leaping and prophesying in confused babble (speaking in tongues).
 These exhibitions are reminiscent of Ancient Baal worship from which Christians now observe Sun-day as a day to worship God.
 The nature god Baal was worshipped as the Sun god [2 Kings 23:5], among others.

 1 Kings 18:26-28 KJV